 A 10-Song Playlist That Can Make Any Day Better

-Let me share with you my playlist of songs that can help us navigate uncertainty, trust in a benevolent universe, bolster our resilience, and survive life's inevitable rocky patches with a cracked open, humble heart.
+This playlist of songs can help us navigate uncertainty, trust in a benevolent universe, bolster our resilience, and survive life's inevitable rocky patches with a cracked open, humble heart.

 1. "Scare Away the Dark" Passenger

 This needs to be the anthem of our culture right now!
 "Sing, sing at the top of your voice/ Love without fear in your heart/ Feel, feel like you still have a choice/ If we all light up we can scare away the dark."
 (We do have a choice, you know?)

 My friend Dave Carroll, who garnered internet fame with his song "United Breaks Guitars," believes that his online celebrity was really a vehicle intended to draw attention to his song "Now," which was written for a sick friend of his and inspired by Eckhart Tolle's The Power of Now.
 "When there's no way out, there's still a way through/ So don't give up, whatever you do."